Free Calculator

 Average Stump Removal Cost by Size

 Costs scale primarily with diameter.
 These national averages assume standard access and moderate roots.
+Your estimate above is adjusted for your state.

 Small (under 12 in)